wh-alice/mig_visualstudio/vs/cross-platform/setup-and-install.md

 6. For Windows 7 and earlier, or running Windows on a Mac, use the [Android SDK Emulator](https://developer.xamarin.com/guides/android/deployment,_testing,_and_metrics/debug-on-emulator/android-sdk-emulator/) if you don't have physical devices.
 See note below.

- **Note about emulators on Windows machines:** Because CPUs support only one virtualization technology at a time, it’s best to have only one in use on a development machine.
+ **Note about emulators on Windows computers:** Because CPUs support only one virtualization technology at a time, it’s best to have only one in use on a development computer.
 There are three main virtualizations technologies are Hyper-V (used by the Visual Studio Emulator for Android and the Windows Phone emulator), Virtual Box (used by Genymotion), and Intel HAXM (used by the Android SDK emulator).
-Because of various issues between Hyper-V and Virtual Box, it’s best to use emulators of only one type on any given machine, hence the recommendations above to use Hyper-V on Windows 8 and above machines, and Intel HAXM emulators on Windows 7 and earlier as well as when running Windows on a Mac.
+Because of various issues between Hyper-V and Virtual Box, it’s best to use emulators of only one type on any given computer, hence the recommendations above to use Hyper-V on Windows 8 and above computers, and Intel HAXM emulators on Windows 7 and earlier as well as when running Windows on a Mac.

 ##  <a name="mac"></a> Mac setup (Apple ID, Xcode, and Xamarin)

 1. Create a free Apple ID at [https://appleid.apple.com](https://appleid.apple.com/) if you don’t have one already.
 This is necessary for installing and signing into Xcode.

-2. Download and install Xcode from  [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/), and add your Apple ID as described on [Adding Your Account to XCode](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/AddingYourAccounttoXcode/AddingYourAccounttoXcode.html) (apple.com).
+2. Download and install Xcode from  [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/), and add your Apple ID as described on [Adding Your Account to XCode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/AddingYourAccounttoXcode/AddingYourAccounttoXcode.html#//apple_ref/doc/uid/TP40013839-CH40-SW1) (apple.com).

 3. Download and install Xamarin by following the instructions on [Installing and Configuring Xamarin.iOS](http://developer.xamarin.com/guides/ios/getting_started/installation/mac/) (xamarin.com).

-4. Once you’ve completed installing Xamarin on both the Windows and Mac machines, follow the instructions on [Connecting to the Mac](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/xamarin-mac-agent/) (xamarin.com) so that you can work with iOS and the Mac from Visual Studio on the Windows machine.
+4. Once you’ve completed installing Xamarin on both the Windows and Mac computers, follow the instructions on [Connecting to the Mac](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/xamarin-mac-agent/) (xamarin.com) so that you can work with iOS and the Mac from Visual Studio on the Windows computer.

-     Note that both machines must be on the same local network.
+     Note that both computers must be on the same local network.